ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Ansible documentation has a goal to be more accessible.
 Use the following guidelines to help us reach this goal.

 Images and alternative text
   Ensure all icons, images, diagrams, and non text elements have a meaningful alternative-text description.
-Do no include screen caps of CLI output. use ``code-block`` instead.
+Do not include screen captures of CLI output.
+Use ``code-block`` instead.

   .. code-block:: text